inet-framework/inet/showcases/emulation/basic/doc/index.rst

 The further configurations affect the real OS and are contained in the ``TestExtUpperEthernetInterfaceInHost1.sh`` shell script.

+..
+At this point, the ``TestExtUpperEthernetInterfaceInHost1.sh`` shell script
+.. can be run from the terminal.
+This script file contains all the required
+.. commands to create the TAP device, run the simulation and save the results.

-In the host computer, the above mentioned TAP device needs to be created.
-An IP address from within the same subnet as the receiver host needs to be assigned to it:
+In the host computer, the above mentioned TAP device is created and an IP address from within the same subnet as the receiver host is assigned to it:

 .. literalinclude:: ../TestExtUpperEthernetInterfaceInHost1.sh
    :language: sh
    :start-at: # create TAP interface
    :end-at: sudo ip link set dev tap0 up

+..
+The simulation is also run using commands from the shell script.
+..
 After that, the simulation can be run.

+When the TAP interface is brought up, the simulation is run.
+While it is running, a ping command is executed in order to ping into the simulation from the real OS of the host computer.

-While it is running, the ping command with the IP address of the simulated receiver host is run from the terminal.
+..
+While it is running, the ping command with
+.. the IP address of the simulated receiver host is run from the terminal.

 .. literalinclude:: ../TestExtUpperEthernetInterfaceInHost1.sh
    :language: sh